 The Fidelity Implementation Checklist orients administrators to the different steps in the Stepping Together lesson framework.
 By completing a checklist during an informal walk-through observation, the administrator and teacher will have common ground to hold a post-observation conversation.
 These conversations are grounded in the practice and therefore become the foundation of positive communication.
 By using the same form as the instructional coach, there is a continuity of support provided to teachers.
 Administrators can simply place a check mark in the sections they observe as evident during the period of time they were present.
-The entire checklist does not have to be completed, but instead the administrator may observe a portion of the lesson and just check the steps they observation of an entire lesson; in this case, the entire checklist would be used.
+The entire checklist does not have to be completed, but instead the administrator may observe a portion of the lesson and just check the steps they observe.
+Likewise, the checklist can be used for a more formal comprehensive observation of an entire lesson; in this case, the entire checklist would be used.
 After the observation session, administrators can meet with instructional coaches to share trends observed, best practices, and opportunities for additional coaching cycles.

-FIDELITY IMPLEMENTATION CHECKLIST
+FIDELITY CHECKLIST

-Logistics Evident Work in Progress Not Observed Notes Whole class is seated in clear view of the shared reading book and ABC Poster and/or Vowel Poster.
+Logistics Evident Work in Progress Not Observed Notes Whole class is seated in clear view of the shared reading book and Vowel Poster.
 Teacher uses Lesson Plan Modules.
 Processes and procedures for core instruction time are clear.
 All steps (1-4) of the lesson were completed.
 Total time is approximately 20 minutes.
-Days 1-4 Step 1 (Days 1-4): Warm Up 1-2 Minutes Evident Work in Progress Not Observed Notes At least ONE of the following activities is present (check one).
+Days 1-2 1 Step 1 (Days 1-4): Warm Up 1-2 Minutes Evident Work in Progress Not Observed Notes At least ONE of the following activities is present (check one).
 Teacher is correctly facilitating the activity.
 It is clear students are familiar with and comfortable utilizing processes and procedures for the activity.
-Read Rhyme Sing Song Read Poem Read/Recite Chant Step 2 (Days 1-4): Phonological Awareness Activity 2-3 Minutes Evident Work in Progress Not Observed Notes At least ONE of the following activities is present (check one).
+Read Tongue Twister Sing Song Read Poem Read/Recite Chant Step 2 (Days 1-4): Phonological Awareness Activity 2-3 Minutes Evident Work in Progress Not Observed Notes At least ONE of the following activities is present (check one).
 Teacher is correctly facilitating the activity.
-It is clear students are familiar with and comfortable utilizing processes and procedures for the activity.
+It is clear students are familiar with and comfortable utilizing processes and procedures for the activity. □ Blending □ Segmenting □ Adding/Deleting □ Substituting